 The brown-backed bearded Saki is one of 5 species of bearded Saki, a New World monkey species.
 Bearded sakis have a unique appearance.
 They are born with prehensile tails, which they retain for the first two months of their life.
 This allows them to cling to their mother's body.
 After this time, the tail becomes non-prehensile.

 The brown-mantled tamarin also called the Spix's saddleback tamarin, is a species of saddleback tamarin native to South America.
 The species are considered "phyletic dwarfs," meaning their small size is linked to their evolutionary development.

-is a nocturnal monkey species found in Colombia.
+Brumback's Night Monkey is a nocturnal monkey species found in Colombia.
 Still, recently, it has been argued that it should be considered a separate species.
-The species gets its name in honor of the American naturalist and physician Roger Brumback.
+The species is named in honor of the American naturalist and physician Roger Brumback.